 This is the first article of a three-part series on fail-safe, storage-related application design using an embedded file system.
 The first part of the series lays out the fundamental problem of unexpected failures and briefly discusses partial solutions.
 The second part introduces how a fail-safe transactional file system such as the TREEspan File System (TSFS) can be used as a mean to protect the application against such potentially disruptive events.
-Finally, the third part, discusses how TSFS transactions extend beyond the simple protection against local corruption, by providing strict coherence guarantees across multiple files, directories, and even snapshots!
+Finally, the third part, discusses how TSFS transactions extend beyond the simple protection against local corruption, by providing strict coherence guarantees across multiple files and directories.

 To better understand how unexpected failures can translate into application-level problems, let’s consider a small edge device requiring a public-key certificate to securely communicate with a central server.
 As security is not the focus of this article, we purposely ignore important security aspects to focus on the following: